OUR PETS SAFETY

 Report any bite wounds to medical personnel immediately.

-Properly clean and disinfect cages and litterboxes.
+Properly clean and disinfect cages and litter boxes.
 Wash your pet’s bedding regularly.

 Avoid stagnant water, especially after flooding occurring after natural disasters.